eclipse-tractusx/managed-identity-wallet/revocation-service/README.md

 Ensure that the middleware (MIW) is running, as it is used to sign the status list credentials.

-An Overview how to start the middleware can be found under the Readme.md in here:[README.md](..%2Fmiw%2FREADME.md)
+An Overview of how to start the middleware can be found under the Readme.md in here:[README.md](..%2Fmiw%2FREADME.md)

 ## Starting Services

-To start the Bitstring Statuslist Service, follow these steps:
+To start the Statuslist2021 Service, follow these steps:

 1. **Start Keycloak and Postgres:**

    Ensure that both Keycloak and Postgres services are running.
-For development purposes the Keycloak and Postgres from the MIW Dev Setup can be used if not already running with the MIW Task deployment.
+For development purposes, the Keycloak and Postgres from the MIW Dev Setup can be used if not already running with the MIW Task deployment.